 Remember that each program comes with unique requirements, and what qualifies for disability for one doesn't automatically guarantee acceptance for the other.

 If VA disability denies the claim for service-related disability, the decision can be appealed.
 Veterans must appeal the denied claim within one year.
-To appeal, it's best to use the help of an expert VA individual unemployability attorney.
-This help is the key to ensuring a successful TDIU application
+To appeal, it’s best to use the help of an expert VA individual unemployability attorney.
+This help is the key to ensuring a successful TDIU application.

-Top tips for winning a TDIU claim
+Top Tips for Winning a TDIU Claim

-Submit the VA Form 21-8940 form on time
+Submit VA Form 21-8940 on Time

 The DRO or rating claim officer will automatically deny a claim of a file without the TDIU form.
 While this doesn't seem right, it's the reality of how most VA regional offices approach TDIU claims.
 These forms are usually sent out as part of a VCAA letter.
 However, it is also downloadable from the VA's website.
 Overall, It's important to know how to file for disability benefits.

-If you cannot reach out to your last employer or there's none, clearly state this in the form with a supporting statement for the claim
+If you cannot reach out to your last employer or there’s none, clearly state this in the form with a supporting statement for the claim.

-Do this now.
-Use the help of multiple doctors.
-Ask a general doctor and a specialist.
+It helps to ask both a general doctor and a specialist.
 For instance, if you have hearing loss, contact an audiologist to write a short statement regarding your condition.